erizov/Professor/semester_3/lecture_13_clustering/k_means/README.md

 2. Identify the base case(s) in K Means
 3. Explain why K Means has its time complexity

-### Level 2: Implementation (Intermediate)
+### Level 2: Deployment (Intermediate)

 4. Implement K Means from scratch using only the function signature
 5. Modify K Means to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the aapproachs execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize K Means for a specific use case (e.g., nearly sorted data)
+7. Optimize K Means for a specific use case (e.g., nearly sortdatasetata)
 8. Implement a parallel or distributed version of K Means
 9. Compare K Means performance with alternative algorithms on large datasets